Drama for Oracy

 • drama curriculum review and development

-To book this course and/or to arrange bespoke advice and support, email patrice@patricebaldwin.com
+To book this course for your school and/or to arrange bespoke advice and support, email patrice@patricebaldwin.com

 “The content was amazing.
 I loved the entire lesson plan and the nuances of oracy.
 She is brilliant!”